-The RA published a draft standard, Flac instrument requirements for designated institutions, in December 2023, which sets out the qualifying criteria of Flac instruments and the level of required instruments to ensure sufficient loss absorption and recapitalisation capacity.
-The proposed implementation date is 1 January 2025 with a six-year phase-in period.
+The RA published a draft standard, Flac instrument requirements for designated institutions, in December 2023, which sets out the qualifying criteria of Flac instruments and the level of required instruments to ensure sufficient loss absorption and recapitalisation capacity (the "Flac standard").
+Public comments on the draft statement were submitted by February 2024 and in November 2024 a revised Flac standard was submitted to Parliament.
+The proposed implementation date of the Flac standard is 1 January 2025 with a six-year phase-in period.